namaewanam/namaewanam.github.io/docs/Machine-Learning/the-learning-problem.md

 ---
-title: Machine Learning: The Learning Problem - Beginner's Guide
+title: Machine Learning - The Learning Problem - Beginner's Guide
 date: 2025-10-18
 description: A comprehensive beginner's guide to understanding the learning problem in machine learning, covering key concepts, types of learning, feasibility, error measures, and practical exercises.
 ---